 It doesn’t matter if you’re working with a freelancer, a contractor, or an in-house team — well-researched user stories are a powerful tool to unite people around a common goal.

 “As a scrum master, I want to receive a confirmation email so that I know if I’ve been certified by the PMP to lead future internal training.”

 Characteristic #3 – It explains the benefit of taking that action

 This is where people believe in the idea, or they get hung up on it and debate it.
 If they do debate the feature, then that’s a good thing!
-It’s an opportunity to improve this user story, or scrap it in favour of fewer user stories or a better user story instead.
+As a scrum master, this is an opportunity to improve the user story, or scrap it in favour of fewer user stories or a good user story instead.